Standard

 Plan type: Commercial.
 Billing period: Custom.

-SolarWinds Service Desk publishes per-agent pricing across three tiers.
+SolarWinds Service Desk publishes per-agent pricing across three tiers, all billed annually.
 The Essentials plan is $39 per agent per month.
-The Advanced plan is $79 per agent per month and adds custom fields, advanced automation, virtual agent, network discovery, and contract management.
-The Premier plan is $99 per agent per month and adds Visual CMDB, dependency mapping, runbooks, SolarWinds AI, and data masking.
-All plans include a 30-day free trial and are billed annually.
+The Advanced plan is $79 per agent per month.
+The Premier plan is $99 per agent per month.
+A 30-day free trial is available with no credit card required.
+All plans include unlimited ticket submitters — only agents who manage and resolve tickets are licensed.

 Use this SolarWinds Service Desk pricing page to understand commercial fit, rollout assumptions, and where pricing conversations need more detail.